 Technical requirements

-See whether the setup and maintenance of your consent manager require you to devote technical resources.
-If you don’t want to rely on developers, choose a platform that can be managed even by less technically adept specialists.
+See whether the setup and maintenance of your consent manager requires technical resources.
+If you don’t want to rely on developers, choose a platform that can be managed even by less tech-savvy people.

-We’re aware that getting the right software for your business is a complex task.
-We’ve done in-depth research on leading consent management platforms to help you find the best fit for your business.
+We know that finding the right software is a complex endeavor.
+We’ve researched leading consent management platforms in-depth to help you find the best fit for your business.

 Piwik PRO